aaronbloomfield/ccc/hws/arbitrage/index.md

 #### Values provided

 The program will import an `arbitrage_config.py` file to provide many of the values, a sample of which is shown below.
-The correct file for this semester is available on the Canvas landing page.
+The correct file for this semester is available in the blockchain explorer's links section.

 ```
 config = {